stratapp-ai/stratapp-ai.github.io/_blog/make-extra-money-referring-stratapp.md

 ## what can I share with potential clients?

-You may share these [useful links](https://support.stratapp.ai/portal/kb/articles/useful-links "useful links") with potential clients, especially the [quick overview](http://bit.ly/stratapp-quick-overview  "quick overview").
+You may share these [useful links](https://support.stratapp.ai/portal/kb/articles/useful-links "useful links") with potential clients.

 ## thank you